2486 Pruden Blvd. Suffolk, VA 23434

 Treatment with Sports Mouthguards

-Over-the-counter mouthguards do not offer a custom-fit.
+Over-the-counter mouthguards do not offer a custom fit.
 Because of this, they can interfere with breathing and speaking.
 They also may not be as comfortable as professional mouthguards.

 Even though sports mouthguards are necessary and sometimes required for sports, they should not be used for other purposes.
 They are specifically designed to protect teeth and gums when there is trauma to the face and mouth area.
 They are not designed for people who need to protect their teeth from bruxism or as a sleep apnea treatment.
-Patients who suffer from teeth grinding or sleep apnea will require a totally different type of mouth piece.
+Patients who suffer from teeth grinding or sleep apnea will require a different type of mouthpiece.

 Custom Mouthguard FAQs

-How long does a custom made mouthguard last?
+How long does a custom-made mouthguard last?

 A night guard has a lifespan of five years on average.
 However, depending on your oral care and wear, it may need to be a replacement after just one year.